VOLTAGE IS PRESSURE?

 mega-PSI pressure and almost no flow rate.
 The oil could move at 1mm per

 hour, while the oil-motor spun at 1000RPM.
-With something like that, the
+With a setup like that, the

 losses in miles-long hoses would be tiny, and we could replace all of our